-Evaluation Forms are released for review by the student approximately one week prior to the end of the grading period, and students are required to record written feedback.
-Thereafter, the Program Director, Clinical Coordinator, and Clinical Preceptors meet privately with each student for the purpose of discussing his/her progress, reviewing evaluation forms, disseminating grade and attendance reports, and providing a venue for discussing individualized methods for pursuing student success.
+The Program Director, Clinical Coordinator, and Clinical Preceptors meet privately with each student for the purpose of discussing his/her progress, reviewing evaluation forms, disseminating grade and attendance reports, and providing a venue for discussing individualized methods for pursuing student success.
+Thereafter, Evaluation Forms are released for review and students are required to record written feedback.